Quentin Sickels

-Quentin Brian "Quent" Sickels (December 21, 1926 – April 24, 2018) was a former American football player.
+Quentin Brian "Quent" Sickels (December 21, 1926 – April 24, 2018) was an American football player.
 He played college football for the University of Michigan in 1944 and from 1946 to 1948.
 He played on Michigan's undefeated 1947 and 1948 national championship teams.
 His college football career was interrupted by service in the United States Coast Guard during the 1945 football season.

-Early years
+Early life

 Sickels was the son of Fred Roy Sickels, the athletic director and coach at Benton Harbor Junior High School in Benton Harbor, Michigan and Lois Barker.
 He played three years of varsity football for Benton Harbor High School and led his team to the state championship as senior in 1943.
 At the end of the 1943 season, he was picked as a first-team all-conference player and was also "picked for a line spot on several All-State teams."
 He was also an honor student, a member of the National Honor Society, the National Thespians, vice-president of the Hi-Y Club, and a chief petty officer of the Sea Scouts.